zpainter/iassist/content/conferences/iassist2026/faq.md

 ### When does the Call for Presentation open?

-The CfP is open and closes on December 19, 2025
+The Call for Presentations closed on December 19, 2025

 ### Which platform will be used for the virtual conference?